Forever or Never

 "Forever Or Never" is the third single by German band Cinema Bizarre, from their debut album Final Attraction.
 The song was also recorded in Korean by boy band Shinee in 2009.
-The song was the German national final for the Eurovision Song Contest 2008.
+The song was in the German national final for the Eurovision Song Contest 2008.

 Track listing

 These are the formats and track listings of major single releases of "Forever Or Never".